Skip to content

 Raw TL API

-Every method in Telegram's TL schema is generated into Api.* and callable through client.invoke(...).
+Every method in Telegram's TL schema is callable — as a typed client.api.* call or through client.invoke(new Api.*).
 When the friendly methods don't cover what you need, drop to raw.

 Friendly first, raw when stuck#